elba7r/system-v9/erpnext/docs/user/manual/en/projects/tasks.md

 ### Managing Time

-ERPNext uses [Time Log](/docs/user/manual/en/projects/time-log.html) to track the progress of a Task.
+Revalue ERP uses [Time Log](/docs/user/manual/en/projects/time-log.html) to track the progress of a Task.
 You can create multiple Time Logs against each task.
 The Actual Start and End Time along with the costing is updated based on the Time Log.